Alna Meetinghouse

 Text by Brett Donham

 In 1790 a petition for separation was submitted to the Massachusetts legislature by farmers and yeomen in the west valley of the Sheepscot River north of Wiscasset.
 It was granted, Maine being part of Massachusetts at that time.
 The petition called for creating a new town to be called New Milford because of all the new mills along the Sheepscot River.
 Twenty years later the townsfolk changed the name to Alna, for the species of tree that grew in abundance along the Sheepscot.
 The land for the new town would be split off from what we now call Newcastle [to the east] and Dresden [to the west].
-Much of the land between the Sheepscot, Eastern, and Kennebec Rovers was gently rolling and well drained soil and most of the early settlers in Alna in the late 1700’s were farmers.
+Much of the land between the Sheepscot, Eastern, and Kennebec Rivers was gently rolling and well drained soil and most of the early settlers in Alna in the late 1700’s were farmers.
 The new schoolhouse and meetinghouse were located in the geographic center of the new town, on the highest point of land, in the center of the best farmland.
 Required attendance at Sunday worship, a day-long affair, strongly suggested that the meetinghouse be located in the center of this farming community.
 Going to church was “going to meeting”.

 Oblique view toward pulpit, showing balcony seating on both sides of the meeting room.